LevelInteractive/google-tag-manager-mcp-server/README.md

 ## API Endpoints

-The server exposes the following endpoints:

--   `GET /sse`: Establishes a Server-Sent Events (SSE) connection for the MCP transport.
+-   `GET /mcp`: Establishes a Server-Sent Events (SSE) connection for the MCP transport.
--   `POST /sse/message`: The endpoint where the client sends messages to the server over the established SSE connection.
+-   `POST /mcp`: The endpoint where the client sends messages to the server over the established SSE connection.
 -   `GET /health`: A health check endpoint that returns the server's status.

+## Tools

+This server exposes two primary tools compatible with ChatGPT deep research:

+- **search** – Search GTM containers within an account by name or description.
+- **fetch** – Retrieve detailed metadata for a specific container by ID.